 In the news

-Annual MLK Day lecture considers range of perspectives on activism
+Annual Martin Luther King Day lecture at Arizona State University considers range of perspectives on activism

 Scholars discuss intellectual, ideological diversity of civil rights movement at ASU.